 Alberta is one incredible province to explore in Canada.
 It’s the kind of place that’s filled with places to see and a shed-load of gorgeous spots, like; Banff, Jasper and cities like Edmonton and Calgary.
 Now, with all these incredible spots, it can be difficult to actually nail down a firm plan, especially when exploring the natural side of the province.
 This is exactly why I wanted to share some of the best hikes in Alberta that’ll give you a good taste of the province.

-Now, obviously, Alberta isn’t just about hiking, but you can partner a fair few ontop any Alberta itinerary that are perfect for any type of hiking ability.
+Now, obviously, Alberta isn’t just about hiking, but you can partner with a fair few on top of any Alberta itinerary that is perfect for any type of hiking ability.

 Now, hiking in Alberta is incredible but as with any type of hiking, safety is always key.
 This is especially true in the winter months when the snowfall can make for dangerous conditions.
 As with any hike, if you’re not experienced, always head out with a qualified instructor and/or team.
 There’s no point risking serious injury (or worse).
 Plus, no one likes a careless hiker so

 Anyway, I know I’m rambling on about safety but it is so important!

 With that in mind, take a look at some of the best hikes in Alberta.
 Have the best time exploring this beautiful Canadian province.

 1.)
 Johnston Canyon

 Johnston Canyon is one of those hikes that’s suited to most abilities and smack-bang within Banff National Park.
 Taking around 1-2 hours in total, it’s really easy to explore in both summer or winter; just make sure to stick to the trails.

 Now, you can organise a guide (through most hotels) as we did, or head out on your own if you’re confident in map reading.

 This is one of those trails that’s perfect for a morning adventure and just looks magical in the snow.